scottmudge/OctoPrint-MeatPack/README.md

 ### NOTICE: If you have a __Marlin__ compatible printer, please use the latest firmware image (built after 2021-01-27 12:50:00 UTC) from: [https://marlin.crc.id.au/](https://marlin.crc.id.au/).
 These builds should all have MeatPack support!

 * Marlin (merged Jan.
 25, 2021) - this is still being tested.
 It is officially merged, but check to make sure the build you are using has the `MEATPACK` option enabled during build.
-Some build servers do not have this enabled, so if the plugin does not work or it fails to connnect, this is likely why.
 * Prusa (official build reviewing support, unofficial build with support available at https://github.com/scottmudge/Prusa-Firmware-MeatPack)

 ## OctoPrint Support: